 - You can perform strength exercise without weightlifting through simple bodyweight exercises like sit-ups, lunges, crunches, squats, and pushups.

 If you dislike sweaty t-shirts and smelly socks, just put on your swimwear and dive for health.
-Swimming is an excellent form of exercise which not only gives you a mixture of aerobic, resistance and flexibility training, but also reduces strain on your joints.
-It provides a full body workout by engaging almost all the major muscles of the body, at the same time.
+Swimming is an excellent form of exercise which not only gives you a mixture of aerobic, resistance and flexibility training but also reduces strain on your joints.
+It provides a full-body workout by engaging almost all the major muscles of the body, at the same time.
 Additionally, it guarantees superb and superior cardiovascular fitness.

 Yoga is the only form of activity that not only provides health benefits but also helps unify three essential components of existence: ‘mind’, ‘body’ and ‘spirit’.
 Yoga includes several low-impact exercises that can make you stronger and more flexible.
 The movement and focus on breathing can ease stress and help build muscle.
-Proven benefits of practicing yoga in people with diabetes include reduction of fasting/PP blood glucose levels, HbA1c (Glycated Hemoglobin) reduction, and better lipid profile, amongst others.
+Proven benefits of practising yoga in people with diabetes include reduction of fasting/PP blood glucose levels, HbA1c (Glycated Hemoglobin) reduction, and better lipid profile, amongst others.